2022 LendingTree Bowl: Rice

 The Rice Owls, representing Conference USA (C–USA), began Mike Bloomgren's fifth year as head coach with a road trip to Los Angeles and a game at No. 14 USC, which resulted in a 52-point loss.
 They defeated FCS McNeese State by 42 points in their home opener and followed that up with an 11-point defeat of Louisiana the next weekend.
 They were defeated by crosstown rivals Houston by a touchdown to conclude their non-conference schedule, and began C–USA play on October 1 with a home victory against UAB.
 The Owls' first conference loss came following a bye week, as they traveled to play Florida Atlantic and fell by three points.
 A one-point overtime win over Louisiana Tech and a poor showing against Charlotte, resulting in a 33-point loss, took Rice into November with a 4–4 record.
 After beating UTEP at home by virtue of a late-game touchdown, the Owls traveled to face Western Kentucky, to whom they lost by five touchdowns.
 Rice suffered a similar result in their final home game, against UTSA, which they lost by 41 points.
 Their last regular-season game played out to a four-point defeat to North Texas, a game that sent the Mean Green to the conference championship game.

 Rice finished their regular season with an overall record of 5–7 and a 3–5 mark in conference play.
 Under normal circumstances, this means that Rice would not be eligible for a bowl; however, due to an insufficient number of standard bowl-eligible teams, Academic Progress Rate (APR) is used as a tiebreaker.
 Rice, having the highest APR among 5–7 teams, became bowl eligible and accepted their bid to the LendingTree Bowl on December 4.

-In addition, this will be Rice's final game as a member of C–USA, as the Owls are set to join the American Athletic Conference in 2023.
+This was Rice's final game as a member of C–USA, as the Owls committed to join the American Athletic Conference in 2023.